decentralized-identity/veramo/README.md

 Depending on what functionality you intend to develop, some code from the template can be safely removed.
 The embedded comments should guide you, but if something does not make sense, please reach out.

+## Who's using Veramo?

+Check out the [awesome list of awesome projects](./AWESOME.md) using or extending Veramo.

 ## Let's make it better

 This framework can be used to build permissionless collaboration tools for the world.
 This is not an easy task, and we